FlowFuse/flowfuse/docs/cloud/README.md

 FlowForge Cloud is a hosted service allowing users to sign-up and start creating teams and projects without having to install and manage their own instance of FlowForge.
 The [Concepts](../user/concepts.md) remain the same, however FlowForge Inc. is the administrator of the platform.

+## 30-day Free Trial

+When users sign-up to FlowForge Cloud then get a 30-day free trial of the platform.
+During that trial they are able to create one Small Node-RED Project.
+This is a great way to start using FlowForge and discover a lot of the value it provides.

+Users can setup their billing details at any time during the trial - for example if they want to create additional projects.
+Those projects will get charged for, but the trial project will remain free until the end of the trial period.

+At the end of the 30-day trial period, if billing has not been setup on the team, the trial project will be suspended.
+This means it will no longer be running and the editor will not be accessible.
+Once billing has been setup on the team, the project can be resumed by the team owner.

+If billing has been setup with the trial period ends, the trial project will be added to the team's monthly subscription.

+The platform will email users about their trial when it is nearing the end to ensure they know what is happening and whether they still need to setup billing.

 ## Billing

 Customers are billed at the team level for each project they create.
 This is a recurring monthly charge.